TABLE OF CONTENTS

 There are so many ways for you to add a subscription service into your existing business.
 The basic options for increasing and generating automatic sales in this space is doing one of two options: Restocking or curating boxes with your items.

 Consumers often buy the same products once they find out that they like them.
 Basically, if it isn’t broken, why fix it?
-If you are selling items that people often buy in bulk or you have a healthy repurchase rate, you may be a good candidate for the restock model.
-Food, beauty items, pet toys, etc. would all be great opportunities for restocking because they are items people use everyday and have no intention of stopping.
+If you are selling items that people often buy in bulk or you have a healthy repurchase rate, you may be a good candidate for the restock or replenish model.
+Food, beauty items, pet toys, etc. would all be great opportunities for restocking because they are items people use every day and have no intention of stopping.

 Before jumping all-in and converting your whole business to subscription, try offering it to your customers as an upgrade.
-Many times people enjoy the convenience of automatic payments and easy ordering.
+Many times people enjoy the convenience of automatic subscription payment processing and easy ordering.
 But offering a choice for your customers adds huge value and shows that you are willing to cater to any customer type.

 Do You Sell Non-Consumable Items?